VHS Revival tackles a cultural phenomenon of devastating authenticity.

 Of course, reality is a much different prospect.
 The glitz and glam may hold up for a few hours, but beneath the gloss of chemical highs New York is an unforgiving place for the young and directionless, particularly for a kid whose family lives under a cloud of shame.
 For Tony’s parents, image is everything too, but while their son finds his identity wearing bell-bottom trousers and platform shoes, they daub themselves in the cloth of Catholicism, investing all of their pride in Tony’s older brother Frank Jr. (Martin Shakar), who has spent his entire life lurching in the shadow of expectation.

 Director John Badham does a remarkable job of highlighting the highs and lows of city life, capturing the feelgood factor of the disco community, but also the estrangement of a generation caught in the confusion of changing values as the oppressive traditions of the Catholic church loom large.
-This is a production of astounding authenticity which thrills and devastates in equal measures, while the movie’s iconic soundtrack proves more than just a commercial embellishment, acting as a platform for the period’s dance hall culture, but also conveying the togetherness and desperation as youth’s lust for intimacy makes its fragile rounds.
+This is a production of astounding authenticity that thrills and devastates in equal measures.
+The movie is perhaps most famous for its iconic soundtrack, but the Bee Gees led disco revolution proves more than just a commercial embellishment, acting as a platform for the period’s dance hall culture, but also conveying the togetherness and desperation as youth’s lust for intimacy makes its fragile rounds.

 Another of the community’s repressed figures comes in the form of Tony’s friend, Bobby (Barry Miller).
 Bobby has already got his girlfriend pregnant, and afraid of the prospect of fatherhood he has nobody to turn to.
 Drowning in the demands of his family and the church, he toils with his frustrations inwardly, a peripheral figure among a group of self-serving friends who have yet to come up against any real consequence.
 Even Tony’s brother, Frank Jr., fails to heed his call while struggling with his own decision to abandon the priesthood, and by the time the world acknowledges Bobby’s problems, salvation has already passed him by.